aybabtme/blog/source/_posts/2013-01-12-simple-trick-to-enhance-security-using-google-chrome.markdown

 categories:
 ---

-With [recent news] about exploits in Java web-browser plugins and recommendation to [disable such plugins], here's a very simple trick that will protect you from most simple attacks that can be carried from websites.
+With [recent news] about exploits in Java web-browser plugins and recommendations to [disable such plugins], here's a very simple trick that will protect you from most simple attacks that can be carried from websites.

 <iframe width="960"
         height="720"